georust/rinex/rinex-cli/doc/file-combination.md

 With SP3 basically all analysis performed with Navigation Data are feasible, but on this high precision data.

-NB: it is not a problem to combine both SP3 and NAV ephemeris as context enhancers.
+NB: combining SP3 and NAV ephermeris is not a problem.
-If you do so:
+When combined (both provided):

 - SP3 is prefered for high precision calculations
 - SP3 Orbits and Broadcast Ephemeris are compared to one another by plotting